Skip to main content

 A thrilling exploration of competing cosmological origin stories, comparing new scientific ideas that upend our very notions of space, time, and reality.

 By most popular accounts, the universe started with a bang some 13.8 billion years ago.
 But what happened before the Big Bang?
+And how do we know it happened at all?
 Here prominent cosmologist Niayesh Afshordi and science communicator Phil Halper offer a tour of the peculiar possibilities: bouncing and cyclic universes, time loops, creations from nothing, multiverses, black hole births, string theories, and holograms.
 Along the way, they offer both a call for new physics and a riveting story of scientific debate.

 Physical Sciences: Astronomy and Astrophysics, Physics--Popular Books, Theoretical Physics